JosC99/IBM-Jupyter-Notebook-Submission/DataScienceEcosystem.md

 ```

-Some of the popular languages that data science use are: (For some reason this exercise is asked twice)
+Some of the popular libraries that data science use are:
-1) Python
+1) TensorFlow
-2) R
+2) ggplot
-3) SQL
+3) matplotlib

 |Data Science Tools|
 | ---------------- |